Russian troops in Ukraine's Donbas won't trigger broader sanctions - U.S. official | Politics

 The official speaking to reporters on a conference call said sending Russian troops into the Donbas region in eastern Ukraine was not new.
 "Russian troops moving into Donbas would not itself be a new step.
 Russia has had forces in the Donbas region for the past eight years...
 They are currently now making decisions to do this in a more overt and ... open way," he said.

+The United States will continue to pursue diplomatic talks until or unless an invasion occurs, he said.
 "Russia continues to escalate this crisis that it created in the first place.
-We'll continue to pursue diplomacy until the tanks roll, but we are under no illusions about what is likely to come next," he said.
+We'll continue to pursue diplomacy until the tanks roll, but we are under no illusions about what is likely to come next."
 Putin told Russia's defense ministry to deploy troops into the two regions to "keep the peace" in a decree issued shortly after he announced recognition for Russia-backed separatists there.

-President Joe Biden condemned Putin's decision to recognize the regions.
-The officials cast doubt on whether Biden, who agreed in principle to meet with Putin if Russia did not invade Ukraine, would carry through with that given Moscow's actions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)